GiridharRNair/ProfStatsUTD/extension/README.md

 5. Click on "Load unpacked" and select the `dist` folder within the `extension` directory in your cloned repository.
 6. The ProfStatsUTD Chrome extension will be loaded and ready for use.

-**Note:** Alternatively, you can conveniently build and start the backend using the provided npm script.
-This will also simultaneously start the React frontend and the FastAPI backend:
+**Note:** Alternatively, this will also simultaneously build the React frontend and start the FastAPI backend:

 ```bash
 npm run build